MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 1. Select **Review + Update** to review the schedule settings, and then select **Review + Update** again to finish the update.

 After the update completes, you can view the new job definition in the schedule detail page.
-The schedule now triggers different jobs.
+The schedule now triggers the new job.

 ---